 Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our governing body will do all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
-As part of this process, our governing body ensures our school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+As part of this process, our governing body ensures our school has appropriate technological filtering and monitoring systems in place and regularly review their effectiveness.
 They ensure that our leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 Our governing body is committed to consider the age range of our children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks.
+Staff are also aware that they need to fully and actively monitor the use of technology both in the classroom and any tasks set at home.